lanagarmire/SSrGE/README.md

 This procedure aims to fit sparse linear models using a binary matrix (n_samples x n_SNV) as features matrix and a gene expression matrix (n_genes x n_samples) as response.
 The procedure a infer sparse linear model (LASSO by default) for each gene (raw in the second matrix) and keep the non-null inferred coefs.

 This procedure can be used as dimension reduction/feature selection or feature ranking.
 It is based on the scikit-learn library and is easy to re-implement.
-However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, vSNVs and gene rankings and can extract SNV and Gene expressions (normalized) matrices from RNA-seq dataset.
+However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, eeSNVs and gene rankings and can extract SNV and Gene expressions (normalized) matrices from RNA-seq dataset.

 ## installation (local)